zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - **Open recent members**: Zowe Explorer lets you open a list of members you worked on earlier.
 You can access the list by pressing Ctrl+Alt+R or Command+Alt+R.

-For information on how to configure Zowe Explorer, see [Zowe Explorer Configuration](https://docs.zowe.org/stable/user-guide/ze-install.html#configuration).
+For the complete Zowe Explorer documentation that also includes information about USS and Jobs interactions, see [the complete Zowe Explorer documentation](https://docs.zowe.org/stable/user-guide/ze-install.html).

 ## Extending Zowe Explorer